Michigan Livestock Dealers and Market License Details & FAQ

 Class III - Collection Point/Dealer/Broker/Agent $50

 Auction Market Annual Report

-Operating a Buying Station.
-A Buying Station is any concentration point, other than a public stockyard, where livestock are congregated and purchased by the owner or agent of the facility for movement or sale.
+- A Buying Station is defined as: Any concentration point, other than a public stockyard, where livestock are congregated and purchased by the owner or agent of the facility for movement or sale.
 Are operating as an Agent.
 An Agent is any person, firm,association, co-partnership or corporation buying,receiving, selling, exchanging, transporting, negotiating or soliciting sale, resale, exchange, transportation ortransfer of any animals for on behalf of someone.Operating as a Dealer or Broker.
 A Dealer or Broker is anyperson, co-partnership, association, or corporation engaged in the business of buying, receiving, selling, exchanging, negotiating, or soliciting sale, resale, exchange, transportation or transfer of any such animals.

 Any railroad or airline transporting animals.

 Any person, association, co-partnership, or corporation who or which, by dispersal sale, is permanently discontinuing the business of farming dairying, breeding, or feeding animals

 Any person, association, copartnership, or corporationselling animals which have been raised on their premise.

 Any butcher, packer, or processor to whom animals are delivered for slaughter.